A simple file for the Interactive whiteboard or PC screen, demonstrating equivalent fractions.

 This resource contains a range of problems and interactivities on the theme of coordinates in two and three dimensions.

 Match pairs of cards so that they have equivalent ratios.

-to support work on loci at Key Stage 4.
+This resource contains interactive problems to support work on number sequences at Key Stage 4.

 Match the cards of the same value.